Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CURRENT_DRAFT/04_methods.md

 # Methods

 We evaluated SeizureTransformer on the TUSZ v2.0.3 held-out test set using the authors' pretrained weights without modification [1].
-Our evaluation employed four distinct scoring methodologies on identical model predictions to quantify the impact of evaluation standards on reported performance.
+Our evaluation employed three distinct scoring methodologies on identical model predictions to quantify the impact of evaluation standards on reported performance.

 ## Dataset